tum-pbs/pbdl-book/physgrad.md

 Before diving into the details of different optimizers, the following paragraphs should provide some intuition for why this is important.
 As mentioned above, all methods discussed so far have used gradients, and the main reason for moving towards different updates is that they have some fundamental scaling issues in multi-dimensional settings.

 For 1D problems, this can easily be "fixed" by choosing a good learning rate, but interestingly, as soon as we go to 2D, things become more tricky.
-Let's consider a very simple toy "physics" function in two dimensions, which simply applies an exponent $\alpha$ to the second component.
+Let's consider a very simple toy "physics" function in two dimensions, which simply applies a factor $\alpha$ to the second component.
 Afterwards we're computing an $L^2$ "loss" of the result:

 $$ \mathcal P(x_1,x_2) =
 \begin{bmatrix}
   x_1 \\
-  x_2^{~\alpha}
+  \alpha ~ x_2
 \end{bmatrix}  \text{ with }  L(\mathcal P) = |\mathcal P|^2
 $$